arina-ust/twitter_bot_movie_reviews/README.md

 Twitter's tokens (consumer key, consumer secret, access token, access token secret) are stored in the `credentials.py`.

-The bot is built for running on AWS Lambda, but can be run locally as well.
+The bot is built for running on AWS Lambda, but can be run locally as well<sup>**</sup>.

 <sup>*</sup>As I parse Russian webpages, `author` is not the same as a keyword in `main_keywords`, because I have to take care of changing endings.
+<sup>**</sup>After update on 22/09/2018 I cannot run this code on AWS Lambda due to the usage of newspaper library.
+Although I found this [useful template](https://github.com/will3216/newspaper3k_lambda_template) for dealing with this problem, I didn't bother to follow it and update my lambda function (maybe later).

 ------------------------------------------
 __Useful links__